brujoand/blog.brujordet.no/content/post/devops/Building-a-delivery-platform.md

 y".
 The gut reaction to these objections are often defensive, but they shouldn't be.
 The golden path should provide everything for free, but it should also be easy to step outside when needed.
-In so doing, the teams should be aware however, that they own that extra mile.
+In so doing, the teams should be aware however, that they own that extra mile until they are back on our path.

+An example is probably helpful.
 Let's say that to enroll in your golden path, all you need to do is to add a `paas.yml` to your git repo:

 ```yaml
 version: 2